 Every morning on the train to work, I cued up a lesson and would sometimes listen to another one in the evening getting ready for bed.
 The lessons are broken down into small, digestible segments so they aren't overwhelming or boring.
 Spending anywhere from 10-30 minutes per day practicing, helped build the excitement for my trip and I could actually feel myself improving.

 After using Babbel for less than a month, I could confidently say I was speaking French beyond a basic level.
 What helped me to really progress was that Babbel wasn't just grammar and practicing verb tense on repeat.
 It's a step-by-step guide to language catered to you, meaning I didn't move on until I understood the lesson.
 Yes, grammar, is a very important part of language, but it's useless knowing masculine versus feminine pronouns without being able to string together and articulate your ideas.
 With Babbel, I was exposed to all sides of the French language from improving my accent to properly asking questions and carrying on a conversation.
 This was important to me because I wanted to converse with people who lived there, not just show them I could properly conjugate verbs.
 With Babbel, I was learning how to speak and understand French.

 The true test would be the trip to Toulouse.
 The entire time, locals were impressed and surprised by how much I actually understood.
 I felt confident talking with store clerks and didn't even need people to translate.
 I didn't get every joke or follow every story, but I understood a lot - enough to poke fun of my friend when he joked about my accent.
 I could effectively communicate with a lot of different people (and they could understand me too!).
 Thanks to Babbel, learning a language has opened up a whole new side of myself and has opened up a whole new realm of travel possibilities.

-Update: The folks at Babbel are extending a special offer to our readers Follow this link to get three months free!
-Use the promocode: babbel50
+Update: The folks at Babbel are extending a Holiday Special Offer to our readers.
+For a limited time only follow this link to get 50% OFF your purchase!